 As far as chemical blood alcohol tests are concerned, you have the right to refuse them, but it will likely land you in the police station.
 You may also lose your driving privileges for a while if you refuse the tests.
 Ultimately, it is up to you to make these decisions, but it is important to understand that you do have the right to refuse.
 If you are absolutely sober and have had no alcohol, it probably will not hurt your case to submit to blood alcohol testing.

 Regardless of the events that take place during a DUI traffic stop and subsequent arrest, you are going to need representation to emerge from the experience as undamaged as possible.
-Learn more about your legal rights and options by browsing the Drew Nichols Law Firm online.
+Learn more about your legal rights and options by reviewing additional information about DUIs on our website.